Linguistics Animal Communication

 • Maynard-Smith, John, and David Harper.
 2003.
 Animal signals.
 New York: Oxford Univ.
 Press.

-This book analyzes fundamental terms and concepts in the study of animal communication.
+Analyzes fundamental terms and concepts in the study of animal communication.
 Particular attention is paid to defining key terms such as signal (versus cue), and in exploring the question of whether animal signals convey honest or dishonest information.

 • Owings, Donald H., and Eugene S. Morton.
 2006.
 Animal vocal communication: A new approach.
 Cambridge, UK: Cambridge Univ.
 Press.